 On this last visit, the nde nde people gave Awu a card bearing a phone number.
 They told her she could call toll-free to get a ride to the hospital in Chereponi when the time for labour came.
 And because she didn't have a phone, they also handed her one for free.

-With the help of the schoolboy, Baba was able to put a call through to the nde nde people — this was around 12 midnight — and within 40 minutes a branded tricycle arrived to take Awu on the 4km drive to the Chereponi Government Hospital, where she delivered a baby boy safely.
+It's past midnight, but with the help of the schoolboy, Baba is able to put a call through to the nde nde people, and within 40 minutes a branded tricycle arrives to take Awu on the 4km drive to the Chereponi Government Hospital, where she delivers a baby boy safely.